ryanmitchener/web-build/README.md

 Actions are run on glob results sequentially.
 The output files of an action are passed as the input to the next action.
 Action objects have the following properties:
 `action` The name of the action to run
 `options` This parameter is only required if the action requires parameters to be passed.
+`targets` An array of strings that allows specification of a target for the action to run.
+By default, all actions will be executed on all targets.
+If the `targets` property is specified, an action will only run if the current build target (or one of its dependencies) exists in the provided array of targets.

 There are only a few actions defined at the moment:
 - `collate` Collects all files from the dependency and places them in their respective folder in the `[buildDir]`.
 This is the most basic of actions and essentially just places the files into the `[buildDir]` directory. `collate` takes the optional parameter `output`.
 This is the desired base output directory for all of the collated files.